-Example of software development
+Example of software development: synchronisation of machinery

 A company has purchased two machines for a particular production process.
 The challenge lies in synchronising, monitoring and calibrating both machines in real time to a large extent.
 The machine manufacturer is unable to provide any relevant solutions.
 The company develops software in C to allow for real-time communication.